Multimeter Buyers Guide

 In general, we recommend looking at how frequently you will use the device and the features you need.
 If this is an occasional tool, a lower priced unit is probably fine.
 But, the more you plan to use the meter, the more you'll want a robust design and more expensive meter.

-Display CountsThe resolution of a meter, or display counts, is the smallest part of the scale which can be shown and is scale dependent.
+Multimeter Display CountsThe resolution of a meter, or display counts, is the smallest part of the scale which can be shown and is scale dependent.
 It refers to how large of a number the meter can display or the total digits that are displayed.
 The higher the display count, the better.
-Compare multimeters with display counts of more than 1,000.

 Versatility in Measurements and FunctionalityBasic multimeters have standard features such as measuring AC and DC current, voltages, resistance and capacitance.
 Other meters offer various tests (diode test, battery test, continuity test, transistor test) and special functions (auto range, analog bar graph, RS-232 PC interface, true RMS), which makes them more useful than a standard multimeter.
 Check out the device's user manual to review the functions offered and select your meter accordingly.